Suşehri

 Suşehri (formerly: Endires) is a town in Sivas Province of Turkey.
 It is the seat of Suşehri District.
 Its population is 15,960 (2022).
 The mayor is Ahmet Ayhan Kayaoğlu (MHP), since 2024.

 Name

-The first localization of Suşehri is 2 km east of the city centre.
-After the country, called Bulahiye, had collapsed by earthquakes started to grow with the name of Andıryas at the place where it is now.
-In Kurdish the known as Bilekan.
+The original site of Suşehri was 2 km east of the current city centre.
+After the country called Bulahiye had collapsed by earthquakes, it started to flourish in its current location with the name of Andıryas.
+In Kurdish it is known as Bilekan.

-According to county arrangement, which is done in 1857, Şebinkarahisar was gotten from Trabzon, then Amasya, Tokat and Şebinkarahisar were given to Sivas. with this arrangement Gölova (Suşar) and Akşar were cancelled.
-Then Village of Endıres was composed a county and called Suşehri.
+With the arrangement of counties made in 1857, Şebinkarahisar was detached from Trabzon, then Amasya, Tokat and Şebinkarahisar were given to Sivas.
+With this arrangement Gölova (Suşar) and Akşar were superseded.
+Then the Village of Endıres itself comprised a county and was called Suşehri.

-In 1933 Şebinkarahisar became a town with a new law and it was given Giresun and Suşehri was given Sivas.
-However Suşehri is a part of Caucasian with its properties of culture and geography.
+In 1933 Şebinkarahisar became a town with a new law, and it was given Giresun while Suşehri was given Sivas.
+Suşehri is part of the Caucasian region in terms of culture and geography.